AIChris-Qian/Master-Independent-Research-Project/README.md

 **Furthermore:**
 ------------------------------

-For **detailed research ideas and processes**, please refer to `FinalReport`
+For **detailed research ideas and processes**, please refer to `Report`

-    / Master-Independent-Research-Project / FinalReport
+    / Master-Independent-Research-Project / Report

 For **research report display**, please refer to `PowerPoint Presentation`